coderrio/Coderr.Documentation/docs/client/libraries/netstd/install.md

 ## More information

-The .NEt Standard library also includes custom error pages and other goodies.
+The .NEt Standard library also includes custom error pages and more.

-Want to dig deeper?
-Read the [client documentation](index.md) or how you can [report errors](../../gettingstarted.md)
+If you want more information, read the [client documentation](index.md) or on error reporting [report errors](../../gettingstarted.md)